Hypolestes: Sexual behavior

-H. trinitatis males are territorial organisms when it comes to their space and with females for mating purposes.
+Hypolestes trinitatis males are territorial organisms when it comes to their space and with females for mating purposes.
 These males have perching sites within their habitats that they utilize for seeking prey and for locating females.
 Once a female enters their line of sight, the male intercepts her, clasps onto her neck with its anal appendage, and initiates copulation in flight.
 Post-copulation, the female will try to locate spots around the perching site to lay her eggs through her ovipositor.
 These spots tend to be on any wet or submerged riparian plant matter, in which the female will "quality test" by touching her ovipositor to these spots before laying eggs.
 Throughout oviposition process and until the female is finished egg-laying, the male will guard her.
 Females can take up to a week on average to develop and lay all of her eggs.
 Afterwards, the male will return to his perching site to defend his territory from other damselflies, hunt prey, or locate another mate.
 A unique sexual behavior that is shared by the entire family of Odonata is that males have the ability to remove the sperm of a previously mated male within a female.
 Before mating, they use the genital ligula (male accessory genitalia) to remove any previous male sperm stored within the female, demonstrating sperm competition between males.
 The most recent male to mate with the female and have her lay eggs with his sperm benefits from reproductive success and in turn fitness.